suhock/php-dependency-injection/README.md

 container receives a request for a singleton instance for the first time, it will call the factory that you specified for that class, store the result, and then return it.
-Any time the container receives a subsequent request for that class, it will return that same instance.
+Any time the container receives a subsequent request for that class — directly or through any [scope](#scopes) — it will return that same instance.
 The default `Container` provides convenience methods for adding singleton factories, all starting with the prefix `addSingleton`.

+#### Scoped

+Scoped instances are persisted for the lifetime of a [scope](#scopes) created by `Container::createScope()`.
+Each scope receives its own instance the first time it requests the class, and that instance's dependencies are resolved from the scope, so scoped services can depend on other scoped services.
+Requesting a scoped instance with no scope active — directly from the root container, or from a singleton's dependency graph, which always resolves against the root — throws a `ScopeException`.
+The default `Container` provides convenience methods for adding scoped factories, all starting with the prefix `addScoped`.

 #### Transient